Military & Veterans Educational Benefits

 The State Department of Education approves most programs at JTCC for the payment of veteran’s educational benefits.

 Learn more about using your veterans benefits at Tyler.

 After you have submitted your application, the VA will mail a Certificate of Eligibility (via USPS) outlining the details of your benefit.
 Bring your Certificate of Eligibility to the Military & Veterans Education Office.

 To be eligible for benefits, your classes must apply to a program of study.You must be enrolled in 12 credits hours to receive full benefits, however, benefits are prorated based on “rate of pursuit” when enrolled in less than 12 credits hours.

 Learn more about using your spouse and family member (dependent) benefits at Tyler.

-- Transfer of Post 9/11 GI-Bill Benefits to Dependents (TEB)
+- Transfer of Post 9/11 GI-Bill Benefits to Spouse and Dependents

 - Submitting a Transfer Request